Lartu/ldpl/docs/procedure.md

 Parallel sub-procedures differ from traditional sub-procedures in that they cannot have a `parameters:` section (and, thus, they cannot receive parameters).
-Instead, the **number** variable `parameter_id` is declared by default inside each parallel sub-procedure.
-The `parameter_id` variable holds a numberic value that identifies the running parallel sub-procedure.
-Every time a parallel sub-procedure is called, a different `parameter_id` is assigned to each call.
-If you call the same parallel sub-procedure three times, you will end up with three instances of the parallel sub-procedure running at the same time, each with a different `parameter_id` value.
+Instead, the **number** variable `parallel_id` is declared by default inside each parallel sub-procedure.
+The `parallel_id` variable holds a numberic value that identifies the running parallel sub-procedure.
+Every time a parallel sub-procedure is called, a different `parallel_id` is assigned to each call.
+If you call the same parallel sub-procedure three times, you will end up with three instances of the parallel sub-procedure running at the same time, each with a different `parallel_id` value.

 Parallel sub-procedures can only be called using the `in _ call parallel _` statement.
 Check the **Control Flow Statements** section of this document for more information.